kubernetes-sigs/kueue/docs/concepts/resource_flavor.md

 (or equivalent controllers), make sure that the controller is configured to add those labels when adding new nodes.

-To guarantee that the Workload Pods run on the nodes associated to the flavor that Kueue selected, Kueue performs the following
+To guarantee that the Workload's Pods run on the nodes associated to the flavor that Kueue selected, Kueue performs the following
 steps: